Get started with the Dockerized Black Duck installation. This post outlines workplace specifications, tools, and steps for installing Black Duck.

 Black Duck Academy hosts a series of videos that help our customers deploy, manage, and use our products.
-To help our customers see value from Black Duck immediately after their purchase, this post supplements our video on installing the Hub.
-Think of this post as a quick way to get you started with the Dockerized Hub installation, outlining the workplace specifications as well as the tools and steps you’ll take to deploy the Hub.
+To help our customers see value from Black Duck immediately after their purchase, this post supplements our video on installing Black Duck.
+Think of this post as a quick way to get started with the Dockerized installation, outlining the workplace specifications and the tools and steps you’ll take to deploy Black Duck.

 Black Duck is deployed as a set of Docker images.
 Docker is a packaging technology that allows you to bundle your application with its software dependencies—eliminating the need to configure infrastructure before deployment.
 It is built once and can run anywhere as a single unit.
 Operational images are typically referred to as containers.

-Please ensure that you meet all of the hardware and software requirements before getting started:
+Please ensure that you meet all hardware and software requirements before getting started:

 Note that the following steps depend on the operating system (OS).
 Also, while other methods are supported, this example uses the Docker Swarm tool to orchestrate the Black Duck container deployment and installation on a CentOS / Docker CE platform.

 To learn how to install Black Duck using Kubernetes, see the guide.